Review of The Gallows Pole by Benjamin Myers

 The Cat-and-Mouse Game Between Deighton and Hartley

 The exciseman, Deighton, is the government’s envoy, tasked with hunting down and catching the coiners in the act.
-The book delves into the psyches of both Deighton and Hartley, as they seem as hell-bent on destroying each other as they do achieving whatever their version of ‘right’ is.
+The book delves into the psyches of both Deighton and Hartley, as they seem as bent on destroying each other as they do achieving whatever their version of ‘right’ is.

 The book is absolutely a page-turner.
 Sometimes the narrative bullies you from page to page.
 I discovered that even when dozing off while reading, I would rush to splash water on my face in order to come back and have just one more page.